コンテンツにスキップ

-The 56th Kanagawa Prefectural Art Exhibition brought to you by Kanagawa Prefecture, a land of culture and art.
+The 56th Kanagawa Prefectural Art Exhibition, presented by Kanagawa Prefecture, a land of culture and art

-The Kanagawa Prefectural Art Exhibition, one of the largest open art exhibitions in Japan, started in 1965 and is now in its 56th year.
+The Kanagawa Prefectural Art Exhibition, which began in 1965 and is now in its 56th year, is one of the largest public art exhibitions in Japan.

-Unfortunately, last year the event was canceled due to the spread of COVID-19, but this year it was held with thorough precautions in place.
+Unfortunately, last year's event was canceled due to the spread of COVID-19, but this year it was held with thorough precautions in place.

-This art exhibition, with its long history and proven track record, once again attracted many wonderful works of art from all over the country this year.
+This art exhibition, with its long history and proven track record, once again attracted many wonderful works from all over the country.

-This art exhibition is highly regarded as a gateway for young artists, as many of the applicants who have won the prize have gone on to great success.
+This art exhibition is highly regarded as a stepping stone for young artists, as many of the applicants who have won prizes have gone on to achieve great things.
 There are four categories for public entries: two-dimensional sculpture, crafts, calligraphy, and photography.
-We interviewed the four people who won the grand prize in each category.
+We interviewed the four artists who won the grand prize in each category.

-We hope to convey the thoughts of the award winners about their work and their passion for art as they spoke passionately about their work.
+We hope to convey the thoughts of the award winners about their works and their passion for art, as they spoke passionately about them.

 Title: "Side view"

-Congratulations on winning the grand prize.
-Please tell us frankly how you feel now.
+Congratulations on winning the Grand Prize.
+Please tell us frankly how you feel right now.

 What made you decide to become an artist?

-I like using my hands, and the time it takes to give shape to an idea is very fulfilling.
+I like to use my hands, and I feel a sense of fulfillment in the time it takes to turn an idea into reality.

 What made you decide to apply this time?

-The work is made up of simple design elements, such as the surface treatment and balance of the arrangement, which are difficult to convey in a photograph, but I thought that since the judges would be able to see the actual work, it would be easier to convey my work.
+The work is made up of simple design elements that are difficult to convey in photographs, such as the surface treatment and balance of the layout, but I thought that since the judges would be able to see the actual work, it would be easier to convey my work.

-Please tell us about the concept of your work and the thoughts you put into it while creating it.
+Please tell us about the concept of the work and the thoughts you put into it while creating it.

-As the title "Landscape from the Side" suggests, I created this work while being conscious of the differences in how each surface looks when viewed from various angles.
-The images of ridges and overlaps that I get when looking at a landscape are connected to the work.
+As the title "Landscape from the Side" suggests, I created this piece with an awareness of the differences in how each surface looks when viewed from various angles.
+The images of ridges and overlapping that I sense when looking at a landscape are connected to the work.

-Please tell us what you paid the most attention to and what was the most difficult part.
+Please tell us what you paid the most attention to and what you struggled with the most.

-We paid special attention to the casters attached to the base to imply mobility, and to the bending of the aluminum plates so that the appearance changes depending on the angle.
+We paid particular attention to the casters attached to the base to convey the idea of mobility, and to the bending of the aluminum plate so that the appearance changes depending on the angle.

-The most difficult part was the L-shaped base.
-In order to express the concept simply, it took a long time to give the wood a smooth surface treatment.
+The L-shaped base was the most difficult part.
+In order to express the concept simply, it took a considerable amount of time to give the wood a smooth surface treatment.

-What kind of activities do you want to do from now on, using this award as motivation?
-Please tell us your vision and future goals.
+What kind of activities do you want to pursue in the future, using this award as motivation?
+Please tell us about your outlook and future goals.

-I would love to exhibit my work in various places!
+I would like to exhibit my work in various places!

-In order to continue our creative activities, we will first work on creating the right environment.
+In order to continue our creative activities, we will first work on creating an environment that is conducive to this.

-Please give a message to everyone aiming to apply next year!
+Please give us a message for everyone who is aiming to apply next year!

 I look forward to seeing some interesting works.